Marwan7042/OSVision/README.md

 ### 3. Reconstruction Backend (`slam/pipelines/reconstruction.py`)
 Handles global trajectory optimization and volumetric mapping.
-* **Color Equalization:** Optionally leverages OpenCL (`cv2.UMat`) for hardware-accelerated red-channel attenuation correction.
+* **Color Equalization:** Uses OpenCL (`cv2.UMat`) when available for accelerated preprocessing, otherwise falls back to CPU.
-* **Pose Graph Optimization:** Utilizes Multi-Scale ICP for scan matching.
-Applies Singular Value Decomposition (SVD) on local point cloud normals to reject geometrically degenerate (planar) loop closures.
+* **Pose Graph Optimization:** Uses multi-scale ICP and colored ICP to refine tracking and loop closures, with acceptance gated by fitness and RMSE.
-* **TSDF Integration:** Fuses the depth maps into a voxel grid, utilizing CUDA (`o3d.t.geometry.VoxelBlockGrid`) when compatible hardware is present.
+* **TSDF Integration:** Fuses the depth maps into a voxel grid; CUDA is preferred when available, otherwise the pipeline falls back to the legacy CPU path.

 ---